JGoDC/GettingAndCleaningDataCourseProject/README.md

 ## script:

+### run_analysis.R
-run_analysis.R  # script that performs the steps of the project as described in
+This script performs the steps of the project as summarized below and as detailed in the CodeBook.md.
-                # the CodeBook.md
-                # Essential run_analysis.R processing the project input data
-                # into the final output of the project, the tidy_file
+The run_analysis.R script processes the project raw input data into the final output of the project, the tidy_file